 Established in Genesis

 Genesis is a book of beginnings.
 In it, we find the creation, humanity, the flood, the story of redemption begins to unfold, and the nation of people is promised to Abraham.
 God begins to set things in order very quickly, and certain things established in Genesis carry through the entirety of Scripture.
-For example, Malachi 3:6 says, “I am the Lord; I do not change.”
-It’s easy to assume that before Exodus twenty, there was no law, but we will see several things established in Genesis that the law codifies.
+For example, Malachi 3:6 says, “I am the Lord; I change not.”
+It’s easy to assume that there was no law before Exodus twenty, but we will see several things established in Genesis that the law codifies.

 MARRIAGE AND FAMILY

-The family is the first institution God established, and it is important to Him; this is why genealogies are so prominent in Scripture.
+The family is the first institution God established, which is important to Him; this is why genealogies are so prominent in Scripture.
 The enemy has always tried to destroy the family.
 The first murder is between two brothers, Cain and Abel.
-Much of the sin in Scripture takes place within the family unit or outside in a way to destroy it.
-We must stand guard for the protection and sanctity of our family and families around us.
+Much of the sin in Scripture occurs within the family unit or outside in a way that destroys it.
+We must stand guard for the protection and sanctity of our family and the families around us.
 God was clear about what constitutes a family, and any deviation from what is outlined in Genesis is to be rejected.

 THE SABBATH FOR REST

-Much debate has been had in the Church over the Sabbath, but the bottom line is God established it for our good.
-Rest was turned into a burden in the time of Jesus, but that is why He constantly healed on the Sabbath and had discussions with the Pharisees on the correct observance of the holiday.
+Much debate has been had in the Church over the Sabbath, but the bottom line is that God established it for our good.
+Rest was turned into a burden in Jesus’ time, but that is why He constantly healed on the Sabbath and discussed the correct observance of the holiday with the Pharisees.

-While I do not advocate a legalistic observance, the very thing Jesus corrected, the fact is, we all need rest, and that is why God instituted the Sabbath.
-Yes, we have spiritual rest in Christ, but our bodies still need physical rest, and that is why God instituted the blessing of sabbath rest, which the enemy has been trying to turn into a burden ever since.
+While I do not advocate a legalistic observance, the very thing Jesus corrected, the fact is that we all need rest, and that is why God instituted the Sabbath.
+Yes, we have spiritual rest in Christ, but our bodies still need physical rest, and that is why God instituted the blessing of Sabbath rest, which the enemy has been trying to turn into a burden ever since.

 TITHING AND GIVING